redhat-developer/service-binding-operator/README.md

   * Reads backing service operator CRD annotations to discover the binding attributes
   * Creates a binding secret for the backing service, example, an operator-managed database;
-  * Injects environment variables into the applications's `Deployment`, `DeploymentConfig`, `Replicaset`, `KnativeService` or anything that uses a standard PodSpec;
+  * Injects environment variables into the applications' `Deployment`, `DeploymentConfig`, `Replicaset`, `KnativeService` or anything that uses a standard PodSpec;

 ## Quick Start

-Clone the repository and run `make local` in an existing `kube:admin` openshift CLI session.
+Clone the repository and run `make local` in an existing `kube:admin` OpenShift CLI session.
 Alternatively, install the operator using:

 ``` bash